Tommy-Nguyen-cpu/AdvIRL/README.md

 ```

 ## Acknowledgements
-We would like to thank Joey Litalien for the framework for our AdvIRL website.
-We would also like to thank Dr. Micah Schuster and Dr. Antonio Furgiuele for reviewing our paper and providing feedback on our work.
+We would like to thank Dr. Micah Schuster and Dr. Antonio Furgiuele for reviewing our paper and providing feedback on our work.
+We also thank Joey Litalien for the framework for our AdvIRL website.